stanford-oval/genie-cloud/doc/thingpedia-tutorial-manifest.md

 ### Qualifiers
 Additional qualifier can be used to specify the property of the query.
 A query is `monitorable` if it's meaningful to monitor its return value and get triggered.
-A query is a `list` query if it normally returns multiple results.
+A query is a `list` query if it returns multiple results.

 For example, a query to return latest emails would be considered both `monitorable` and `list`, and its declaration will look like: